CSUwangj/ZDaily/content/2020-10-13-Daily-Challenge/index.md

 in_search_index = true

 [taxonomies]
+tags = ["Algorithm"]
-tags = ["Design", "Algorithm"] categories = [ "DailyChallenge",]
+categories = [ "DailyChallenge",]
 archives = [ "archive",]
 +++

-Today, *The non-Designer's Design Book* seems have no more specific problems, so I finished it(after do the review of this week), I have done *Self Dividing Numbers* on [leetcode](https://leetcode.com/problems/self-dividing-numbers/submissions/) and leetcode's [October LeetCoding Challenge](https://leetcode.com/explore/challenge/card/october-leetcoding-challenge/560/week-2-october-8th-october-14th/3493/) with `cpp`.
+Today, *The non-Designer's Design Book* seems have no more specific problems, so I finished it(after do the review of this week), I have done *Self Dividing Numbers* on [leetcode](https://leetcode.com/problems/self-dividing-numbers/) and leetcode's [October LeetCoding Challenge](https://leetcode.com/explore/challenge/card/october-leetcoding-challenge/560/week-2-october-8th-october-14th/3493/) with `cpp`.

 <!-- more -->